aerni/statamic-livewire-forms/README.md

 #### Using a custom field model

 We start by creating a new `SelectProduct` field model class that extends the default `Select` model class.
 We then override the `optionsProperty` method to return our options from a collection.
-We also assign a different view using the `VIEW` class constant.
+We also assign a different view using the `$view` class property.

 ```php
 namespace App\Fields;